INTERNATIONAL SYMPOSIUM 'WHY THE WORLD NEEDS ANTHROPOLOGISTS'

 The 5th international symposium Why the World Needs Anthropologists took place on 28 and 29 October 2017 at Durham University.

-The theme of the symposium is POWERING THE PLANET and we explored the questions of energy as an indispensable part of our domestic and working lives.
-Therefore, we need to develop smart and sustainable energy systems that are environmentally responsible and people-friendly.
+The theme of the symposium was POWERING THE PLANET and we explored the questions of energy as an indispensable part of our domestic and working lives and the role of anthropology in the development of smart and sustainable energy systems that are environmentally responsible and people-friendly.

-The symposium again brings together speakers from the academia, industry, and in-between – they will give their talks on the first day of the event.
-BENJ SYKES (UK Country Manager and Head of Programme Asset Management in DONG Energy's Offshore Wind Power) will talk about the role of communities in the future of energy production and how engineers might work with social scientists on the introduction of new energy technologies.
-TANJA WINTHER (Associate Professor at Centre for Development and the Environment, University of Oslo) will draw on her experiences to explore what role could or should be played by anthropologists in the search for solutions to the energy dilemma – provision of modern energy for all and sustainable production and consumption.
-In her talk on the development of solar energy, SOPHIE BOULY DE LESDAIN (Expert Researcher at Electricité de France, EDF) will show how anthropology provides insight into the issues involved in the installation of Photovoltaic by the locals.
-And VERONICA STRANG (Executive Director of the Institute of Advanced Study, Durham University) will share her insights into the ‘power of materials’ in her talk on Empowering Infrastructures: Water, Steel and Stone.
+The symposium brought together speakers from the academia, industry, and in-between, who gave their talks on the first day of the event.
+BENJ SYKES (UK Country Manager and Head of Programme Asset Management in DONG Energy's Offshore Wind Power) talked about the role of communities in the future of energy production and how engineers might work with social scientists on the introduction of new energy technologies.
+TANJA WINTHER (Associate Professor at Centre for Development and the Environment, University of Oslo) drew on her experiences to explore what role could or should be played by anthropologists in the search for solutions to the energy dilemma – provision of modern energy for all and sustainable production and consumption.
+In her talk on the development of solar energy, SOPHIE BOULY DE LESDAIN (Expert Researcher at Electricité de France, EDF) has shown how anthropology provides insight into the issues involved in the installation of Photovoltaic by the locals.
+And in her talk on Empowering Infrastructures: Water, Steel and Stone, VERONICA STRANG (Executive Director of the Institute of Advanced Study, Durham University) shared her insights into the ‘power of materials’.

-The second day of the event includes workshops on energy and careers related topics, delivered by anthropologists, practitioners, and NGOs.
+The second day of the event included workshops on energy and careers related topics, delivered by anthropologists, practitioners, and NGOs.
 (Find the full programme here.)